 /var/lib/ejabberd/will be used by default.

--–enable-pam: Enable the PAM authentication method (see section pam).
+-–enable-pam: Enable the PAM authentication method (see PAM Authentication section).

 -–enable-tools: Enable the use of development tools.

-ejabberd in the destination directories, run the command:
+To install ejabberd in the destination directories, run the command

 The files and directories created are, by default:

 /etc/ejabberd/: Configuration directory:

 ejabberdctl.cfg: Configuration file of the administration script